 A practitioner who fails to execute a general or specific release and/or provide documents, as set forth in Section 11.4, during a term of appointment when requested by the Chief of Staff, department chairman or designee shall automatically be suspended.
 If the release is executed and/or documents provided within 30 calendar days of the notice of suspension, the practitioner shall be reinstated.
-Thereafter, such practitioner shall be deemed to have resigned voluntarily from the staff and must reapply for staff membership and privileges.
+Failure to make a timely request for reinstatement shall result in automatic relinquishment of membership and privileges.